MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 > [!NOTE]
 >
-> LG provides some variability in card definition, which is converted to align with the [SDK card definition](https://github.com/microsoft/botframework-sdk/blob/master/specs/botframework-protocol/botframework-channel.json#L1493).
+> LG provides some variability in card definition, which is converted to align with the [SDK card definition](https://aka.ms/botSpecs-cardSchema).
 For example, both `image` and `images` fields are supported in all the card definitions in LG even though only `images` are supported in the SDK card definition.
 >
->The values defined in either the `image` or `images` field in HeroCards and thumbnail cards are converted to an images list.
-For the other types of cards, the last defined value will be assigned to the `image` field.
-The values you assign to the `image/images` field can be a string, [adaptive expression](https://docs.microsoft.com/azure/bot-service/bot-builder-concept-adaptive-expressions?view=azure-bot-service-4.0), or array in the format using **|**.
+>The values defined in all of the `image` and `images` field in a HeroCard or thumbnail card are combined and converted to an images list in the generated card.
+For the other types of cards, the last defined value in the template will be assigned to the `image` field.
+The values you assign to the `image/images` field can be a string, [adaptive expression](https://docs.microsoft.com/azure/bot-service/bot-builder-concept-adaptive-expressions), or array in the format using **|**.

 Below is the combination of the previous templates: